Youth in Pakistan: Education

+Skill Development and Migration Trends

+In 2025, Prime Minister Shehbaz Sharif approved Pakistan’s first Skills Impact Bond, a "Pay-for-Success" model aimed at attracting private investment to enhance youth employability.
+The initiative focuses on equipping young people with market-driven skills and ensuring job placements, including opportunities abroad.
+The government also emphasized language training to facilitate overseas employment, reflecting a growing trend of Pakistani youth seeking careers outside the country due to limited domestic prospects.

+Amid this push for skilled migration, concerns persist over the rising use of illicit drugs among the youth, linked to unemployment, lack of social support, and economic instability.
+The dual challenge of brain drain and substance abuse remains a critical issue for policymakers.

 Child marriage

 The practice of child marriage is prevalent in Pakistan, with the highest prevalence in the Sindh province.
-It disproportionately affects the girl child.
+It disproportionately affects the daughter of a Pakistani family.
 Defined as marriage before the age of 18 years, child marriage is widespread in Pakistan and linked to spousal violence.
 Child marriage occurs most often in rural and low-income households where education is minimal.
 The Pakistan Demographic and Health Survey conducted from 2012 to 2013 reported that 47.5% of currently married women aged 15 to 24 had been married before the age of 18.
 Moreover, of those child marriages, one-third of those women reported spousal violence.
-Another UNICEF report claims 70 per cent of girls in Pakistan are married before the age of 16.
+Another UNICEF report claims 70% of girls in Pakistan are married before the age of 16.
 As with India and Africa, the UNICEF data for Pakistan is from a small sample survey in the 1990s.

 The exact number of child marriages in Pakistan below the age of 13 is unknown, but rising according to the United Nations.

 Another custom in Pakistan, called swara or vani, involves village elders solving family disputes or settling unpaid debts by marrying off girls.
 The average marriage age of swara girls is between 5 and 9.
 Similarly, the custom of watta satta has been cited as a cause of child marriages in Pakistan.

 According to Population Council, 35% of all females in Pakistan become mothers before they reach the age of 18, and 67% have experienced pregnancy – 69% of these have given birth – before they reach the age of 19.
 Less than 4% of married girls below the age of 19 had some say in choosing her spouse; over 80% were married to a near or distant relative.
-Child marriage and early motherhood is common in Pakistan.
+Child marriage and early motherhood are common in Pakistan.